Alrobbertz/swxsoc_core/docs/user-guide/reading_writing_data.rst

 Writing a CDF File
 ==================

-The :py:class:`~swxsoc_core.timedata.SpaceWeatherData` class writes CDF files using the `~spacepy.pycdf` module.
+The :py:class:`~swxsoc.swxdata.SWXData` class writes CDF files using the `~spacepy.pycdf` module.
-This can be done using the :py:func:`~swxsoc_core.timedata.SpaceWeatherData.save` method which only requires a path to the folder where the CDF file should be saved.
+This can be done using the :py:func:`~swxsoc.swxdata.SWXData.save` method which only requires a path to the folder where the CDF file should be saved.
-The filename is automatically derived consistent with HERMES file naming requirements.
 If no path is provided it writes the file to the current directory.
 This function returns the full path to the CDF file that was generated.
 From this you can validate and distribute your CDF file.